MicrosoftDocs/azure-devops-docs/docs/work/reference/witadmin/witadmin-import-export-manage-wits.md

 ---
-title: Import, export, and manage work item types | Team Services & TFS
+title: Import, export, and manage work item types | VSTS & TFS
 description: Understand how to use the witadmin commands and to manage work item types for a team project - Team Foundation Server (TFS) ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-wit